 Cyberattacks and other data breaches need not be fatal to your organization.
 A variety of tools exist to prevent and mitigate even the most brutal attacks.
-But most importantly, a well-thought out security plan will put you in position to fend off any threat.
+But most importantly, a well-thought-out security plan will put you in a position to fend off any threat.

 To build your cybersecurity plan, you first need to establish the exact behaviors of the threat.
 When looking at the anatomy of an attack, several key behaviors can be identified:

 - Infiltration and bouncing.
 The RAT is installed on a system and tries to propagate to other systems of the environment.